keonlee9420/Comprehensive-Transformer-TTS/README.md

 |Reformer|10293MiB / 24220MiB|10m 16s
 |Transformer|7909MiB / 24220MiB|4m 51s

-Toggle type of building blocks by
+Toggle the type of building blocks by
 ```yaml
 # In the model.yaml
 block_type: "transformer" # ["transformer", "fastformer", "lstransformer", "conformer", "reformer"]
 ```

-Toggle type of duration modelings by
+Toggle the type of duration modelings by
 ```yaml
 # In the model.yaml
 duration_modeling: